-(a) Responsibilities
+(c) Responsibilities

-This standard applies to members of the Council, as well as to all agents employed by them, in the execution of their responsibilities to the Fund (the "Affected Persons").
+This standard applies to the administrator, including all PEBA staff, as well as to all agents employed by them, in the execution of their responsibilities to the Fund (the "Affected Persons").

-An "agent" is defined to mean a company, organization, association, or individual, as well as its employees, who are retained by Council and PEBA to provide specific services with respect to the investment, administration, and management of the Fund.
+An "agent" is defined to mean a company, organization, association, or individual, as well as its employees, who are retained by the administrator to provide specific services with respect to the investment, administration, and management of the Fund.

-(b) Disclosure
+(d) Disclosure

-In the execution of their duties, the Affected Persons shall disclose any material conflict of interest relating to them, or any material ownership of securities, which could impair their ability to render unbiased advice, or to make unbiased decisions, affecting the administration of the Fund.
+In the execution of their duties, the Affected Persons shall disclose any material conflict of interest relating to them or any material ownership of securities, which could impair their ability to render unbiased advice or to make unbiased decisions, affecting the administration of the Fund.

 Further, it is expected that no Affected Person shall make any personal financial gain (direct or indirect) because of his or her position.
-However, normal and reasonable fees and expenses incurred in the discharge of their responsibilities are permitted if documented and approved by the Council.
+However, normal and reasonable fees and expenses incurred in the discharge of their responsibilities are permitted if documented and approved by the administrator.

-No Affected Person shall accept a gift, gratuity, or other personal favour, other than one of nominal value, from a person with whom the individual deals in the course of performance of his or her duties and responsibilities for the Council.
+No Affected Person shall accept a gift, gratuity, or other personal favour, other than one of nominal value, from a person with whom the individual deals in the course of performance of his or her duties and responsibilities for the administrator.

-It is incumbent on any Affected Person who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, to disclose full details of the situation to the attention of PEBA immediately.
-The Council, in consultation with PEBA, will decide what action is appropriate under the circumstances.
+It is incumbent on any Affected Person who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, to disclose full details of the situation to the attention of the administrator immediately.
+The administrator, in turn, will decide what action is appropriate under the circumstances.